 He builds rockets, disrupts the automotive industry, and has his sights set on colonizing Mars.
 To say Musk is innovative would be an understatement.

 He’s known for being bold with an eye to the future.
+He sees past current capabilities to create ambitious projections that the average person can't envision.
 And, he expects each and every one of his team members to innovate alongside him.
 Musk’s grandiose view and ambitious goals can be intimidating, but awe-inspiring all the same.

 “Most of us can’t conceive these things working; he can’t conceive it failing.
-Period,” said Jim Cantrell, the first engineer at SpaceX.
+Period,” said Jim Cantrell, the first engineer at SpaceX3.

 Needless to say, when you work under Elon Musk, you won’t rely on existing procedures and a “we’ve always done it this way” attitude.
-You’ll be expected to think big—and quickly turn those ideas into action.
+You’ll be expected to be a big picture thinker—and quickly turn those ideas into action.